 Comparing and contrasting candidates isn’t easy, but if your interview process is consistent & linear, it’ll be much easier to reach a decision.
 Essentially, you’re looking for a candidate who respect your profession, are willing, honest, reliable and determined and will add value.

 We’re not a believer in rushing things but try not to interview candidates too far apart.
-Do not procastinate & if you feel right about someone, hire them befor somebody else does.
+Do not procrastinate & if you feel right about someone, hire them befor somebody else does.
 If possible, keep a day or two free in your diary and then hold a series of back-to-back interviews.

 A little tip for you: The more relaxed and informal the interview process, the more you’re likely to see candidates in their true light.
 Most people don’t perform well in structured and rigid interviews and a more informal setting will let their true characteristics shine through.
 What’s more, if a candidate’s experience is limited, key personality traits, such as energy, drive, tenacity, motivation and determination may win you over.
-They are also the most imporant assets you want.
+They are also the most important assets you want.

 Spend time with your preferred candidate in order to better judge their fit with your culture and environment.